jackson-pilgrim-hardin/FOWT_CoupledModel/README.md

 BEMT_Simulation_Toolbox -- functions for BEMT aerodynamic solver DISCON.IN -- rosco control deifnition file
 ROSCO_toolbox.zip -- this is the file that contains all ROSCO source code.
 Needs to be unzipped to work.
+GMM_Cluser_Centers.zip -- Contains the csv files of the Gaussian Mixture Model cluster centers for the ERA 5 data at four case study locations.
+These cluster centers are inputs to AQWA and for the AerodynamicModule_Solver_Server file.

 I would highly recommend consulting the AQWA reference manual external user force section for creating the external user force server workflow